Police: 4 Teens Were In Stolen SUV That Crashed On New Jersey Highway

 ALPINE, N.J.
 (CBSNewYork) — Investigators said Friday several teens were in a stolen SUV that was involved in a fiery crash during a police chase in New Jersey.

-It happened Thursday evening on Route 9W in Alpine.READ MORE: Infant Girl, Mother Injured When Car Crashes Into Yonkers Store
+It happened Thursday evening on Route 9W in Alpine.READ MORE: Suspect Charged With Hate Crime For Attack On Asian Man In Manhattan

 Police said the driver of the SUV nearly ran over a responding officer before losing control and hitting two other cars.

-Police said two teenage boys, 17 and 15, got out of the SUV and ran into a wooded area.READ MORE: 2 Abandoned Black Swans Rescued On Long Island
+Police said two teenage boys, 17 and 15, got out of the SUV and ran into a wooded area.READ MORE: Bronx Man Arrested For String Of Disturbing Sex Crimes In Inwood

 The SUV caught fire with two other teens trapped inside.
 An officer extinguished the fire and pulled an 18-year-old girl and a 16-year-old boy out.

-Note: Editor’s note: This story was first published Friday, July 23.